cshum/levi/README.md

 ### .searchStream(query, [options])
 The main search interface of Levi is a Node compatible [highland](http://highlandjs.org/) object stream.
-`query` can be a string or tokenized array.
+`query` can be a string or object fields.

 Accepts following `options`:
 * `fields` object, default scoring every fields by default.
 Set fields for controlling relevancy by